 The patient may be allergic to components used in local anaesthesia and, therefore, he or she will require general anaesthesia.
 The patient might not be cooperative or extremely difficult to convince.
-For this type of anaesthesia, the medical risk factors need to be addressed, because local anaesthesia is not always advisable.
+For this type, the medical risk factors need to be addressed, because local anaesthesia is not always advisable.

 Are there any adverse effects ?